 Fixed Annuity Rates 2017 & The Pros & Cons of Fixed Annuities

-Secure, unexciting, super conservative in fact downright boring but…fixed annuity rates are safe!
+Secure, unexciting, super conservative in fact downright boring but…fixed annuity rates are considered safer than most investments!
 In 2007, it might have been hard to get anyone to admit that they actually put much money into a fixed annuity!
 However, today it is a different story as many individuals lost substantial amounts of money during the Great Recession.
 Since 2007, millions of folks holding safe fixed annuities suddenly found themselves encouraged by the fact that their fixed annuity rates were secure and growing as a fixed annuity was designed to do.
 Their fixed annuities protected them from the financial crisis and saved all or at least kept that portion of their retirement plan intact with locked in, with fixed annuity rates.

 Fixed annuity rates offer competitive interest, typically 1-3% higher than bank products.
 They were never designed to give returns that are potentially available in the stock market, however; for the first ten years of this new century many actually outperformed the market and may do so again in a down or flat market.

 The insurance provider and the contract available will determine the actual rate.
 Longer terms of five to ten years offer higher rates than shorter term annuities, though a one to five-year annuity can still potentially outperform bank CDs.
 In addition to earning higher interest rates, fixed annuities have even greater growth potential with tax-deferral accelerating their growth.

 When comparing fixed annuities to CDs, many factors are clearly in favor of annuities.
 Moreover, CDs and securities don’t offer much in the way of additional retirement benefits.
 CDs have early withdrawal penalties as do fixed annuities and they are both considered safe and secure.